Gold Country: History

-When gold was first discovered in 1848, many people came from all over the world to find gold.
+When gold was first discovered in 1848, prospectors arrived from around the world.
 The migration into California also brought diseases and violence.
-There were 500 mining camps of which 300 are still undocumented.
-There was $400 million in gold mined between 1849 and 1855.
-In 1942 most of the mines shut down due to World War II.
-The transportation in Gold Country grew rapidly due to the Gold Rush.
-The first railroad in California ran through Gold Country.
-There were 250 different stage coach companies formed by 1860.
+Approximately 500 mining camps were established, of which 300 remain undocumented.
+Between 1849 and 1855, an estimated $400 million in gold was extracted.
+In 1942, most mines shut down under the War Production Board's L-208 order during World War II.
+Transportation in the Gold Country grew rapidly because of the rush.
+The first railroad in California ran through the region, and by 1860 some 250 stagecoach companies were operating.